Responsible Gameplay (RG) is core to Aristocrat’s values, and mission to ‘bring joy to life through the power of play’

 Age minimums for social casino-style games

-Aristocrat’s portfolio includes free-to-play casino-style social or digital games like slots, roulette and blackjack.
-In collaboration with our digital businesses Product Madness and Big Fish, we are taking steps toward ensuring that all of our social casino-style games include multiple consumer touchpoints that make clear they are intended only for adult players (18+).
-We are also working with our industry associations and platforms providers to encourage broader uptake of our proactive approach and consistent age-rating of casino style social games across the industry.
+Aristocrat’s product portfolio includes free-to-play social casino-style video games.
+All of our social casino-style video games include multiple consumer touchpoints which make clear they are intended only for adult players (18+).
+These touchpoints include messages on landing pages, in platform storefronts, and on the Product Madness and Big Fish websites.
+We are also working with our industry associations and platform providers to encourage broader uptake of our proactive approach, and the adoption of consistent age-rating of social casino-style video games across the industry.

 Increasing transparency for digital game players

-We are taking active steps to promote transparency in our digital games.
-For example, during 2019, Product Madness, Big Fish and Plarium adopted harmonised disclosure guidelines for loot box mechanics and begun rolling these out across all portfolios.
-Loot boxes contain in-games items varying in rarity (and unknown to the player before it is opened) and can only be accessed through earning points or paying a fee.
-Implementation will be completed by mid calendar 2020.
+We continue to take proactive steps to promote transparency in our video games.
+An example of this can be seen with Product Madness, Big Fish and Plarium all adopting harmonised disclosure guidelines for loot box mechanics which were rolled out across all portfolios in 2020.
+Loot boxes contain in-game items varying in rarity (and unknown to the player before the loot box is opened) and can only be accessed through earning points or paying a fee.

 Contribution to research

-Aristocrat provides research funding to the University of Sydney’s Gambling Treatment and Research Clinic to explore best practices relating to the deployment of responsible gambling initiatives.
-Aristocrat also provides regular funding to the National Center for Responsible Gaming in the US.
-In the digital games, Aristocrat is a long-time contributor to research conducted by the International Social Games Association to help build a robust fact base and support informed debate and effective policy making in this field.
+Aristocrat has provided research funding to the University of Sydney’s Gambling Treatment and Research Clinic to explore best practices relating to the deployment of responsible gambling initiatives.
+Aristocrat has also provided funding to the International Center for Responsible Gaming and the Nevada Council of Problem Gambling in the US.
+For video games, Aristocrat has been a long-time contributor to research conducted by the International Social Games Association to help build a robust fact base and support informed debate and effective policy-making in this field.

 Commitment to innovation

-Aristocrat has a track record of investing in the development and testing of machine-based responsible gaming features, beginning with the ‘Bluegum’ product in 2013 which trialled various features including a charity meter and alarm clock.
-In partnership with key customers and with the support of regulators, Aristocrat continues to develop and test machine-based options in our real money, gambling business that have the potential to empower players and support our responsible game play commitments.
-We are committed to offering further responsible gaming innovations over time.
+Aristocrat has a strong reputation for its investment in the development and testing of responsible gaming features, beginning with the ‘Bluegum’ product in 2013 which trialled various features including a charity meter and alarm clock.
+In partnership with key customers and with the support of regulators, Aristocrat continues to develop and test options in our Gaming business that are aimed at empowering players and supporting our responsible gameplay commitments.
+This includes pre-commitment and self-exclusion functionality in our systems business and new measures to support payment modernisation initiatives in key markets.

-Aristocrat is a member of the National Center for Responsible Gaming (NCRG), a US charitable organisation dedicated to increasing understanding of gambling disorders and youth gambling, and to finding effective treatments.
+Aristocrat is a bronze donor to the National Center for Responsible Gaming (NCRG), a US charitable organisation dedicated to increasing understanding of gambling disorders and youth gambling, and to finding effective treatments.

-Aristocrat is a member of the Australasian Gaming Council (AGC), reflecting our desire to promote a proactive national approach to industry-led responsible gambling initiatives.
-Our CEO of the global land-based business, Mitchell Bowen, is a member of the Board.
-AGC works to promote a sustainable industry that delivers entertainment and economic benefits while promoting gambling education, responsible gaming awareness, research and evidence-based policy.
+Aristocrat is also a member of the Australasian Gaming Council (AGC) and sits on the AGC’s Board.
+The AGC works to promote a sustainable industry that delivers entertainment and economic benefits while promoting gambling education, responsible gaming awareness, research and evidence-based policy.

 Aristocrat is also a founding member of the International Social Games Association (ISGA).
-We are represented on the ISGA Board, and proactively support the work of the organisation including research in relation to online and social games, and the development of best practices for this emerging industry.
+We are represented on the ISGA’s Board, and we proactively support the work of the organisation, including research on video games and the development of best practices for the industry.

 Raising awareness with employees